venkatasubbareddybijjam/selenium/README.md

 we have to take one VM
+from selenium we have to import webdriver and Keys we have to give Chrome driver path

+-run
+what page it will open?

-from selenium we have to import webdriver and Keys we have to give Chrome driver path we have to give email(xxxxxx@gmail.com) we have to give password(xxxxxxxxx) we have to give enter button then finally facebook will open
+we have to give email(xxxxxx@gmail.com) we have to give password(xxxxxxxxx) we have to give enter button then finally facebook account will open

 2.Gmail:
 --------